-Through these animations I hope you will have a greater appreciation of Architecture.
+Through these animations, created with the best logo maker tools, I hope you will have a greater appreciation of Architecture.
 Enjoy!

 1. Charming Animations that transform letters into imaginary buildings